woocommerce/woocommerce/packages/js/data/src/crud/README.md

 ### Default data store

-If the default CRUD actions work well for your use case, you can use the more opinionated setup.
+If the default CRUD actions work well for your use case, you can use the quicker, more opinionated setup.

 ```js
 import { createCrudDataStore } from '../crud';